Topographic percussion data of the lungs are normal. The use of percussion to detect respiratory diseases. Reasons for shifting the upper limits

 The location of the upper pulmonary borders is described above.

-In asthenics, the lungs are elongated in the longitudinal direction, so they often fall slightly below the generally accepted norm, ending not on the ribs, but in the intercostal spaces.
-For hypersthenics, on the contrary, a higher position of the lower border is characteristic.
-Their lungs are wide, flattened in shape.
+In asthenics, the lungs are elongated in the longitudinal direction, so they often fall slightly below the generally accepted norm, ending not at the ribs, but in the intercostal spaces.
+Hypersthenics, on the contrary, are characterized by a higher position of the lower border.
+Their lungs are wide and flattened in shape.

-How are the pulmonary borders located in a child?
+How are the pulmonary boundaries located in a child?

-Strictly speaking, the boundaries of the lungs in children practically correspond to those in an adult.
-The tops of this organ in guys who have not yet reached preschool age, which are not determined.
-Later, they appear in the front 20-40 mm above the middle of the clavicle, behind - at the level of the seventh cervical vertebra.
+Strictly speaking, the boundaries of the lungs in children practically correspond to those of an adult.
+The tops of this organ are in guys who have not yet reached preschool age, which are not defined.
+Later they appear in front 20-40 mm above the middle of the collarbone, in the back - at the level of the seventh cervical vertebra.

 The location of the lower boundaries is discussed in the table below.